How to Manage Feelings of Infertility During the Holidays

 Make sure you have your support system.

 Infertility and miscarriage can be very isolating because of the nature of how pregnancies are announced.
 Outside the support of a significant other, many women end up suffering in silence without anyone to turn to.
 If you're going to be with family during the holidays, make sure you have people you can turn to if you feel triggered in any way.
-I've recommended a few ways you can find your support system in point 3 of this blog post: 5 Ways to Deal with Infertility When Everyone Else is Getting Pregnant.
+I've recommended a few ways you can find your support system in these blog posts: 5 Ways to Deal with Infertility When Everyone Else is Getting Pregnant and How to Find Community During Your TTC Journey.

 Journal your feelings.